ICE lawyer removed from Minnesota immigration detail after telling judge "this job sucks"

 "And I hear the concerns about all the energy that this is causing the DOJ to expend, but, with respect, some of it is of your own making by not complying with orders," the judge told Le.

+In one instance, the court had ordered a man's unconditional release, but Blackwell said he learned the government had imposed conditions that were not part of the court order.
+Le said trying to get it fixed was like "pulling teeth."

+She said she wanted to resign from the job but couldn't get a replacement.

 "Fixing a system, a broken system, I don't have a magic button to do it.
-I don't have the power or the voice to do it," she said.
+I don't have the power or the voice to do it," Le said.

 Le and spokespeople for DHS, ICE and the U.S. Attorney's office in Minnesota didn't immediately respond to emails seeking comment.